gipsi/gipsi.github.io/README.md

 - Watching: [I Have No Idea What The Hell I'm Doing](https://coffee-talks.glitch.me/)  by Brad Frost

 - Reading:
-    - [The Little Book of HTML/CSS Coding Guidelines](http://www.oreilly.com/web-platform/free/little-book-html-css-coding-guidelines.csp?download=true) on writing code for humans.
+    - [The Little Book of HTML/CSS Coding Guidelines](http://www.oreilly.com/web-platform/free/little-book-html-css-coding-guidelines.csp?download=true) by Jens Oliver Meiert on writing code for humans.

     - [The V6 Blog Archive of Rob Weychert](http://v6.robweychert.com/blog/2017/09/v6-the-archive/) on the ephemeral nature of third party services.